 When it comes to ranking in Google’s search engine, backlinks are important.
 However, not all backlinks are equal.
 The link quality depends on relevance and placement.
 And link building isn’t hard when you have high-quality and valuable content.

-My advice is to give these strategies a try and see which works best for your website.
+My advice is to give these link building strategies a try and see which works best for your website.
 Even spending an hour or so per day will help you build some decent backlinks.